gntlmnoffice/archlinux-guide/README.md

 #### Disable secure boot
 In the boot menu disable secure boot.

+#### Bitlocker
+I haven't figure out how to disable bitlocker.
+Make sure the computer doesn't have bit locker, if it does, copy the recovery key just in case.

+### Installation

 #### Boot from the flash installation media
 Plug the flash installation media and boot the computer from it.